Tom H Anderson

 Intellectual Architect Software Engineer

-I am an open source contributor and I am a member of the Doctrine Core team for the Doctrine Project.
-My responsibility is to the Zend and Laminas supporting repositories.
+Tom is an open source contributor and a member of the Doctrine Core team for the Doctrine Project.
+Tom's responsibility is to the Zend and Laminas supporting repositories.

-I am a leading expert with Skipper and have a specialty creating Entity Relationship Diagrams with this tool.
-I keep a close relationship with the lead developer of this fantastic tool.
+Tom is a leading expert with Skipper and has a specialty creating Entity Relationship Diagrams with this tool.
+Tom keeps a close relationship with the lead developer of this fantastic tool.

 Altruism

-My first PHP application is still running at etreedb.org.
-This project is my altruistic magnum opus.
-Through this site, and my constant work on this site, I'm able to practice my trade and try new ideas in a live environment.
-I'm proud to have a way to give back to the world in a way that doesn't benefit me directly.
-Expressing altruism in my life is important and this flows nicely to my open source work.
+Tom's first PHP application is still running at etreedb.org.
+This project is his altruistic magnum opus.
+Through this site, and constant work on this site, Tom is able to practice his trade and try new ideas in a live environment.
+Tom is proud to have a way to give back to the world in a way that doesn't benefit him directly.
+Expressing altruism in his life is important and this flows nicely to his open source work.

 Upwork

-Since 2017 I've taken all my projects on Upwork.
-My profile there has a many items of note:
+Since 2017 Tom has taken all his projects through Upwork.
+His profile there has a many items of note:

-I have a 100% success rate.
-This is a calculated field based on many factors including the feedback I receive from clients.
+A 100% success rate.
+This is a calculated field based on many factors including the feedback he receives from clients.

-I am expert-vetted.
-In order to achieve this certification I had to pass tests through Upwork.
-This puts me in the top 1% of upwork contractors.
+Expert-vetted.
+In order to achieve this certification Tom had to pass tests through Upwork.
+This puts him in the top 1% of upwork contractors.

-Feedback I've received: All of these quotes are listed on my profile at Upwork but I want to highlight a few of them:
+Feedback received: All of these quotes are listed on Tom's profile at Upwork but here are a few highlights:

 Tom brought professionalism and competency beyond what I expected.
 Often pointing out issues we didn't not even know existed in our legacy ZF2/Doctrine/MySQL systems.
 We will most definitely be moving on to future projects with Tom, to modernize our legacy solutions, as his insights and knowledge in our stack are formidable.